Another important information structure often used in technical writing is classification.

 Here are some additional examples of classifications and their principles:

 |Topic||Classes||Principle of classification|

 and persistence method

 Dynamic model method

 When you write the discussion of the individual classes, you must choose sources of discussion that enable you to explain each class fully, add comparisons so that readers can see the differences between the classes, and plan for the length of your classification.

 Adding comparisons.
 No matter which sources you use in discussing the classes, comparison is an important ingredient.
 It helps readers distinguish the different classes from each other.
-Check out Figure G-22 for an examples of how comparisons work in classifications.
+Check out the following example of how comparisons work in classifications.

-Comparisons used classification: compare the types to each other to give readers a clearer sense of the types as well as their distinguishing features.
+Comparisons used in classification.
+Comparing the types to each other gives readers a clearer sense of the types as well as their distinguishing features.

-Single-paragraph classification: All the classes are discussed briefly in this one paragraph.
+Single-paragraph classification.
+All the classes are discussed briefly in this one section.